the-zero885/Lubuntu-Arc-Round-Openbox-Theme/README.md

 # Lubuntu Arc-Round Openbox Theme

 A small **redesign** of Lubuntu Round Openbox theme included in Lubuntu 20.04, perfect to combine with the Breeze and Arc themes.<br>
-With respect to the original version, the shape of the icons was changed to smaller ones (similar to the Arc theme) and a version suitable for clear themes was added.
+With respect to the original version, the shape of the icons was changed to smaller ones (similar to the Arc theme) and a version suitable for ligth themes was added.

 ## Screenshots